 Westminster’s famous landmarks

-Naturally, being neighbours with the Queen is a privilege that doesn’t come cheap.
+Naturally, living near the Queen is a privilege that doesn’t come cheap.
 With home prices here falling largely into the multimillion pound bracket, Westminster residents tend to be politicians, celebrities and those born into ready-made fortunes.

 Soho & Covent Garden